Giagni Faucets Review & Rating Updated: 05/19/21

 Members of the family also own 550 S. Columbus Corp.
 Inc., and 620 Homestead Corp, Inc., which do not appear to be operating businesses but real estate holding companies.
 Further, the Giagnis own a 34,000 square foot commercial facility at 330 Huntington Rd., Gafney, SC which, according to a local newspaper account, is used as a distribution warehouse by several of the Giagni businesses that share the facility.

-The Giagnis has been importing Asian faucets since 1999, which makes the enterprise one of the older, more established of the Asia-Marketeers.
+The Giagnis have been importing Asian faucets since 1999, which makes the enterprise one of the older, more established of the Asia-Marketeers.
 But, like many other companies that import from China and other parts of Asia, Giagni is somewhat shy about the origins of its faucets.
 Neither the word "China" nor the word "Asia" appears anywhere on its website or in its catalog.

 The company changes suppliers with some frequency, so it is not always possible to know where Giagni faucets are manufactured at any point in time.
 Known to have supplied Giagni faucets in the past are: